-- 991. Assess physical needs and prioritize them including maintenance, landscaping, painting, construction, and safety.

-- 100 safety.

-- 2.

-- 1012.
-Provide for administrative matters such as a website, print material, thank-you notes, inventories, and assistance to the Dogwood Acres staff.

-- 102 assistance to the Dogwood Acres staff.

-- 3.

-- 4033.
-Schedule volunteers, promote work days, maintain a volunteer to-do list, recognize volunteer efforts, and track volunteer hours.

-- 1.4.
-Supervise the Youth Council, provide for student service hours, excite and inspire youth to remain engaged and involved with DWA for a lifetime. - 2.5.
-Provide for summer staff, curriculum, training, scholarships, and program ideas and recruit nurses and chaplains. - 3.6.
-Greet and orient retreat users, market and sponsor retreats, develop how-to information for retreat leaders and potential retreat leaders. - 4.7.
+- 7 1.
+Assess physical needs and prioritize them including maintenance, landscaping, painting, construction, and safety. - 9 2.
+Provide for administrative matters such as a website, print material, thank-you notes, inventories, and assistance to the Dogwood Acres staff. - 3.
+Schedule volunteers, promote work days, maintain a volunteer to-do list, recognize volunteer efforts, and track volunteer hours. - 4.
+Supervise the Youth Council, provide for student service hours, excite and inspire youth to remain engaged and involved with DWA for a lifetime. - 5.
+Provide for summer staff, curriculum, training, scholarships, and program ideas and recruit nurses and chaplains. - 6.
+Greet and orient retreat users, market and sponsor retreats, develop how-to information for retreat leaders and potential retreat leaders. - 7.
 Raise funds, develop sponsorships, partner with civic groups, scouts, and business groups.